Sakaar-Sen/Morse-Code-Game-using-CNN/README.md

 https://github.com/Sakaar-Sen/Morse-Code-Game-using-CNN/assets/52592149/709069b3-c3e8-490b-bb29-5958f6da6a7a

-# Overview of the layers used
+# Overview of the layers used in the Neural Network
 - Convolutional Layer: The first convolutional layer has 64 filters with a kernel size of (3, 3) and uses the ReLU activation function.
 This layer processes the input images, extracting the imp features.

 - Max Pooling Layer: A max-pooling layer with a pool size of (2, 2) follows the first convolutional layer.
 Primary purpose of this layer is to reduce the spatial dimensions of the data and help in capturing important patterns.